CarloSchafflik12/typst-ez-today/README.md

 You can also change the format of the output with the `format` argument.
 Pass any string you want here, but know that the following characters will be replaced with the following:

 - `d` &mdash; The current day as a decimal
+- `D` &mdash; The current day as a zero-padded decimal
 - `n` &mdash; The current month as a decimal (`lang` argument does nothing)
 - `m` &mdash; The current month as a zero-padded decimal (`lang` argument does nothing)
 - `M` &mdash; The current month as a string with either the selected language or the custom array